-The mitigation provided through the purchase of credits from the SBMB will be much higher functioning than the existing degraded wetlands proposed to be impacted, as Wetland B is a small, isolated wetland.
+The mitigation provided through the purchase of credits from the SBMB will be much higher functioning than the existing degraded wetlands proposed to be impacted, as Wetlands A and B are small, isolated wetlands.
 The 199-acre Snohomish Basin Bank in Snohomish County consists of wetland re-establishment, wetland rehabilitation, restored floodplain, and associated upland/wetland buffer areas which will establish ideal habitat conditions for a wide range of fish and wildlife species, more than what could be provided onsite in an isolated landscape setting.